neijrr/nextcloud_passwords_handbook_ru/Users/Import/Import-from-Firefox.md

-This guide was written primarily for the Google chrome browser, but it should work with any browser based on chrome (like Opera, Vivaldi, Brave, Edge etc.)

 ## Export from the browser
-1. Navigate to `chrome://settings/`.
+1. Navigate to [`about:logins`](about:logins) in Firefox.
-2. Select "Passwords" (usually in the "AutoFill" section).
-3. Click the "⋮" icon and select "Export passwords".
+3. Click the "⋯" icon in the top right and select "Export passwords".
-4. Click the "Export passwords" button in the dialog.
+4. Click the "Export…" button in the dialog.
 5. Save the file on your pc.

 ## Import into Passwords